math1p/Blynk-IoT-Thermostat-ESP12-and-DS18B20/README.md

 ## How to use

-1. Connect ESP12 to Dallas-18B20 sensor according to the [diagram](https://github.com/math1p/IoT-Thermostat-ESP01S-and-DS18B20/tree/fc62981acf8826e92cfca377931825ce31c3a37b/Schematics%20-%20ESP01S%20%26%20ESP12F)
+1. Connect the ESP12 to the DS18B20 sensor according to the [diagram](https://github.com/math1p/IoT-Thermostat-ESP12-and-DS18B20/tree/f4058d7162584688534fe797a7ba8f8e52e69ae5/Schematics%20ESP01S%20%26%20ESP12)
 2. Choose a power source (3.3V) to power the ESP12 and the sensor
-3. Configure the settings and make adjustments according to your preference in: `config.h`
+3. Configure the settings and make adjustments according to your preference in the `config.h` file
 4. Install the necessary libraries and load the firmware into the ESP12
 5. The thermostat will start working automatically
-6. Log in to [Blynk](https://blynk.cloud) account
+6. Log in to your [Blynk](https://blynk.cloud) account

 ## Settings

-In the `config.h` file it is possible to adjust some settings such as: Information for connecting to the Blynk server, network credentials for WiFi connection, the pin to which the sensor is connected and the intervals for reading and sending data.
+In the `config.h` file it's possible to adjust some settings such as: Information for connecting to the Blynk server, network credentials for WiFi connection, the pin to which the sensor is connected and the intervals for reading and sending data.

 ## Libraries
 - ESP8266WiFi